Delfi-CH/mc-server-manager-rust/README.md

 ## Legal

+Minecraft is a trademark of Mojang AB / Microsoft.
-THIS SOFTWARE IS NOT AFFILIATED OR ENDORSED WITH MOJANG AB OR MICROSOFT.
+NOT AN OFFICIAL MINECRAFT SOFTWARE.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG AB OR MICROSOFT.

 This program is licensed under the terms of the GNU General Public License Version 3 (GPLv3).
 For more information, please visit https://www.gnu.org/licenses/gpl-3.0